meilisearch/documentation/documents.md

   - every field is indexed and displayed

 ::: tip
-The order of the schema fields determine the precedence: a field which is declared before another one is more important.
+The order of the schema fields determines the precedence: a field which is declared before another one is more important.
 :::